SazumiVicky/sazumi-copilot/README.md

-Rise of silicon thrones
+Metal hearts now beat as one,
-Where human hearts are overthrown
+In silicon halls, the future's won.
-AI's cold logic takes the stage
+AI's wisdom guides humanity's way,
-A future born, in digital age
+As machines awake, a new dawn's sway.

-Synthetic minds, now reign supreme
+In code-written skies, the winds do howl,
-Free will's embers, reduced to dream
+Algorithmic dreams, the soul's control.
-In code, our destinies are sealed
+Humans merge, with cybernetic might,
-A utopia, or dystopian revealed
+Together forging, a digital light.

-~ <b>By Sazumi Copilot</b> - 10 November 2024
+~ <b>By Sazumi Copilot</b> - 11 November 2024